 The biggest health and safety concerns for workplaces in the education sector is the transmissions of disease and infections.
 Schools, colleges and universities have large numbers of people in constant contact, such as student, faculty, and other staff members.

 This creates a large number of opportunities for the spread of infections, particularly colds, flu and bacterial infections.

 Additionally, if common areas are not kept meticulously clean, and/or the necessary supplies are not provided to ensure proper hygiene (antibacterial hand wash, hand-drying facilities, and so on), educational institutions become the perfect breeding ground for infections.

 This can lead to high rates of absenteeism for both students and staff, which is damaging to learning outcomes.
 Other negative effects include poor staff morale and damage to the reputation of the institution.

 Education workplace safety means making sure all facilities and maintained to the utmost standards of hygiene and cleanliness at all times.
 This is particularly true of classrooms, cafeterias and bathrooms, though cleanliness in all areas in important.
 To help achieve this, it is critical that staff have the time and equipment necessary to maintain the highest standards of hygiene.

 The industrial sector by its nature involves a number of hazards and risks.
-From heavy machinery and vehicles to factory equipment it is important that businesses and organizations within the sector have appropriate systems and structures in place to manage these risks and protect the health and safety of their employees.
+From heavy machinery and vehicles to factory equipment it is important that businesses and organizations within the sector have appropriate systems, like warning signage, and structures in place to manage these risks and protect the health and safety of their employees.